The Lava Caves of Bend, Oregon

 As we made our slow journey across the gravel road, we were greeted with views of pines scattered across the desert and bright colored sage brush flowering along the rolling hills.
 Up first, appearing on our left was a sign for Boyd Cave, the first Bend lava cave on our journey and definitely the easiest to find.

-Of the three caves we visited on our Bend lava caves journey, Boyd Cave was the easiest to enter and easiest to explore, thanks to a metal staircase that was easy to access from above ground.
+Of the three caves we visited on our Bend lava caves journey, Boyd Cave was the easiest to enter and easiest to explore, thanks to a metal staircase that descended from above ground.
 Heading down into Boyd cave we immediately felt the cold air blasting our faces.
 It was August and we had been feeling a little overheated, until we took one step into Boyd Cave.

 entrance light of Boyd lava cave near Bend Oregon